gyrdym/ml_algo/README.md

 ### Prepare datasets for training and testing

 Data in this file is represented by 768 records and 8 features.
-9th column is a label column, it contains either 0 or 1 on each row.
+The 9th column is a label column, it contains either 0 or 1 on each row.
 This column is our target - we should predict a class label for each observation.
 The column's name is `class variable (0 or 1)`.
 Let's store it: